3 Accessing Data and Making Your First Plot

 3.4 Helpful Resources for Learning More

-This class is not about how to use R in its entirety.
-But, you may find it helpful to get more familiar with it.
+This class is not about how to use R in its entirety, but you may find it helpful to get more familiar with it.
 Here are some resources for you to check out on your own time:

 My personal favorite is swirlstats.com, because it lets you work at your own pace directly in R, and for free.